 - Promote interoperability between national and international organizations, including federal, state, local, and tribal organizations, utilizing emergency-related data and information.

-As domain steward, the Department of Homeland Security’s (DHS) Science and Technology (S&T) First Responders Group (FRG) manages the EM domain.
-The EM Domain Chair is Dan Cotter, Director of DHS S&T FRG.
-The EM domain has an inclusive governance structure that includes federal, state, local, industry, and, where necessary, international partnerships.
-The EM domain also includes key stakeholders, practitioners, advisors, and subject matter experts from private sector organizations as well.
-Working with groups such as the Emergency Interoperability Consortium (EIC), the domain stewards ensure that as the domain continues to evolve, it meets the needs of the broader EM community.
+As subcommittee steward, the Department of Homeland Security’s (DHS) Science and Technology (S&T) First Responders Group (FRG) manages the EM subcommittee.
+The EM Subcommittee Chair is Dan Cotter, Director of DHS S&T FRG.
+The EM subcommittee has an inclusive governance structure that includes federal, state, local, industry, and, where necessary, international partnerships.
+The EM subcommittee also includes key stakeholders, practitioners, advisors, and subject matter experts from private sector organizations as well.
+Working with groups such as the Emergency Interoperability Consortium (EIC), the subcommittee stewards ensure that as the subcommittee continues to evolve, it meets the needs of the broader EM community.

 Explore EM model content